 The best way to start off your trip to Lunenburg is with Lunenburg Walking Tours.
 Walk through the historic buildings and learn about the characters who built the town.
 We met at the Old School Acadamy on Gallows Hill and worked our way down through the heritage district for three hours until we reached the waterfront.
 It was a fantastic tour and we don’t want to give too much away because you should book it! hosted by an 8th generation local who will tell you tales passed down from years gone by.

 We also learned little tidbits that only insiders would know.
-For expample, did you know that one the original colours of the famous painted Lunenburg houses was Oxblood?
-It is a red rusty colour that was literally made by the blood of the ox!
+For example, did you know that one of the original colors of the famous painted Lunenburg houses was Oxblood?
+It is a red rusty color that was literally made by the blood of the ox!

 4. Fisheries Museum of the Atlantic

-The Fisheries Museum of the Atlantic is located directly on the Lunenburg Waterfront.
+The Fisheries Museum of the Atlantic is located directly on the waterfront.

 5. Fisherman’s Memorial